fennifith/MediaNotification/README.md

 As a sort of workaround, it is possible to set a 'Default Music Player' for the notification to open if it cannot obtain a content intent any other way.

 **IMPORTANT:** The following music players require their settings to be modified in order to work properly:
+  - Spotify: Enable "Device Broadcast Status" in the settings menu.
   - Shuttle: Turn on last.fm scrobbling (you don't need to download a scrobbler).
   - AIMP: The 'integrate to lock screen' setting must be enabled
   - Jair Player: 'Enable Scrobbling' at the bottom of the settings menu.
 You will need to install the scrobbler app in order for this to work (uninstalling it will disable the setting).